-Among many trick questions used to help employers reveal hidden motives of job applicants, there are also those that are heavily rooted in science.
-These make up the psychometric test for hiring.
-The foundations of these type of tests are laid down by some of the greatest names in the history of science, such as Charles Darwin, Sir Francis Galton, and E.H.
+Among many trick questions used to help employers reveal hidden motives of job applicants, psychometric assessments are heavily rooted in science.
+The foundations of these tests are laid down by some of the greatest names in the history of science, such as Charles Darwin, Sir Francis Galton, and E.H.
 Weber.

 Today psychometric assessments are widely used to help business hire the right job applicants.
 But before you are clear why it is important to use a psychometric test for hiring, you have to find out a thing or two about this powerful psychological measurement.